 Picking a Belmont Stakes winner

-In the last 13 non-Triple-Crown editions of the Belmont Stakes, the favorite has won just twice.
-Afleet Alex (2005) won by 7 lengths and Point Given (2001) by 12 lengths.
-Six of the 12 winners were double-digit odds, so long shots have cashed in and provided some strong payouts in the win and exotic pools.
+In the last 14 non-Triple-Crown editions of the Belmont Stakes, the favorite has won just three times.
+Afleet Alex (2005) won by 7 lengths, Point Given (2001) by 12 lengths and Tiz The Law by 3 3/4 lengths.
+Traditionally, long shots have cashed in and have provided some strong payouts in the win and exotic pools.

 Belmont Stakes history and results